HOME How to Order

 To assure the proper basket quality for option 2, I recommend the new Rancilio basket #102 described below--the guys at Rancilio did invest some time and experience in it.
 This basket will take 14 grams with no tamping / soft tamp (loose fill to the rim).

 Except for baskets made of Titanium, all baskets will gradually show signs of wearing out around the holes, with the first signs appearing after about 1000 shots, but producing a few more thousand acceptable shots.
-The better the basket is to start, the more likely it is to provide consistency over a longer useful life.
+The better the basket at the start, the more likely it is to provide consistency over a longer useful life.

 In the group of traditional dosing double baskets, the new Rancilio basket #102 is a great improvement over previous Rancilio baskets and other available baskets.
 It has the highest manufactured quality—10 times better than all other conventional baskets on the market and features the following: